jjvanzon/JJs-Reference-Architecture/aspects.md

 `Product.Supplier` and `Supplier.Products` are said to be *inverse properties*.
 That's why this concept is also called *inverse property management* or *inverse relationship management*.

-Here are a few methods to do this:
+Here are a few examples how to do it:

 ### LinkTo